 you're co-writing with Catherine Coulter.
 What's up with that?

 I am honored to be co-writing a new FBI series with Catherine called "A Brit in the FBI."
-The first novel is called THE FINAL CUT; the second is THE LOST KEY; the third is is THE END GAME; our latest is THE DEVIL'S TRIANGLE.
+The first novel is called THE FINAL CUT; the second is THE LOST KEY; the third is THE END GAME; the fourth is THE DEVIL'S TRIANGLE.
 Our latest is THE SIXTH DAY, and we're writing book 6, THE LAST SECOND, now.
 Collaboration is so much fun, especially with a writer of Catherine's caliber, and our main character, Nicholas Drummond, is to die for.
 Think Memphis Highsmythe meets Dr. John Baldwin meets James Bond.
 And if you haven't read Catherine's gritty FBI series or historicals, I very much recommend them both.

 When is the next Samantha Owens book?

 The Samantha Owen novels are getting a fresh new look, which I love, and will be rereleased in summer and fall of 2018.
 I do have plans for the next book in the series, but I don't currently have a release date for that.
 I will let you know as soon as I do.

 When is the next Taylor Jackson book?

 You can also read more Taylor adventures in THE FIRST DECADE.

-I hear you've written a standalone novel.
+I hear you've written some standalone novels.
 What is it about? and what does the term "standalone" mean?